 According to a survey conducted as part of Deloitte’s 2018 Global Human Capital Trends report, only a third (36%) of companies worldwide offer wellbeing programmes that are considered “beyond the traditional”, including mindfulness, work-life balance and financial fitness.

-Here at Knowit, we’ve introduced things such as:
+We’ve introduced things such as:

-- Longer lunch breaks for exercise
+- 1.5 hour lunch breaks for exercise

 - 2 free hours to use as you please during the week

 - Two days per month to work from home

 - Send a text if you’re sick (a lot of companies contractually require you to phone in!)

 … in the hope to promote a healthier and more autonomous work-life balance for our employees.